niceyeti/tutornetes/clusters/base_cluster/goop/README.md

 # goop

-Goop is a simple golang operator, for exercise, the value of the business logic is basically nil.
+Goop is a simple golang operator, purely for exercise, and the value of the business logic is basically nil.
 This operator merely simulates the management of a stateful application, by deploying a few dummy Job objects when a Goop object is created:
 1) Goop object is created
 2) Goop controller observes creation and deploys Goop.JobCount 'worker' Pods.
 These are merely busybox 'worker' containers to which 'cmd' strings are passed and printed.
-3) Goop controller observes completion of the Jobs and marks the Goop object as "Completed"
+3) Goop controller observes completion of all the Jobs and marks the Goop object as "Completed"

 This is a simple example of a stateful object, needlessly complicated by operator code that could be replaced by k8s primitives instead.
 But it can be easily extended to more complex patterns, such as implementing various forms of Job logic and dependencies, such as for node configuration, db migration, or a build system.
+Kubernetes has no native distributed-job object for ensuring that node-based jobs are distributed across nodes, but a modicum of utility of this operator is that it achieves this using daemonsets.

 ## Goal